chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

-This is a Lambda that will process CloudTrail log files from S3 and write the events into an Elasticsearch cluster, where they can easily be explored (unlike, when using tools such as AWS Athena).
+This is a Lambda that processes CloudTrail log files from S3 and writes the events into an Elasticsearch cluster.

 # Warnings and Caveats

-You will incur charges for the Elasticsearch cluster and Lambda invocations, as well as for S3 storage of the raw CloudTrail events..
+You will incur charges for the Elasticsearch cluster and Lambda invocations, as well as for S3 storage of the raw CloudTrail events.
 The provided CloudFormation template creates a stack using a single `t2.medium.elasticsearch` instance and 32 GB of disk.
 This costs $1.75 per day plus storage charges of $0.32/month.